Stimulant Drugs Overview

 - Hallucinations.

 “Come-down” effects are also characteristic of illicit stimulant use.
-The “come down” refers to temporary unpleasant effects experienced as the drug wears off, and users may be short-tempered and behave unpredictably.
-The duration of the come-down period is influenced by the type of stimulant used.13 Common come-down effects from stimulants include:14
+A come down refers to temporary unpleasant effects experienced as the drug wears off, and users may be short-tempered and behave unpredictably.
+The duration of the come-down period is influenced by the type of stimulant used.12

 - Agitation.